 - Build organizational strategies aligned with core purposes

 Fellows must attend all 4 seminars in their entirety.
-Between seminars, Fellows will complete short assignments and work 1:1 with a mentor.
+Between seminars, fellows continue their learning by video conference and work 1:1 with a mentor.

-Sponsoring organizations will give release time for Fellows to join the four seminars that will take place throughout the 16 months.
+Sponsoring organizations give release time for fellows to join the four seminars that take place throughout the 16 months.